Castor Maritime Inc. (CTRM) Shares Down Despite Recent Market Volatility

 CTRM’s Market Performance

-CTRM’s stock has seen a -21.60% decrease for the week, with a -24.03% drop in the past month and a -37.58% fall in the past quarter.
-The volatility ratio for the week is 8.00%, and the volatility levels for the past 30 days are at 5.60% for Castor Maritime Inc. The simple moving average for the last 20 days is -24.47% for CTRM stock, with a simple moving average of -28.56% for the last 200 days.
+The stock of Castor Maritime Inc. (CTRM) has seen a 47.78% increase in the past week, with a 57.02% rise in the past month, and a 51.12% gain in the past quarter.
+The volatility ratio for the week is 21.01%, and the volatility levels for the past 30 days are at 8.86% for CTRM.
+The simple moving average for the last 20 days is 38.93% for CTRM stock, with a simple moving average of 45.99% for the last 200 days.

-During the last 5 trading sessions, CTRM fell by -23.98%, which changed the moving average for the period of 200-days by -52.96% in comparison to the 20-day moving average, which settled at $1.2780.
-In addition, Castor Maritime Inc. saw -12.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CTRM fell by -39.56%, which changed the moving average for the period of 200-days by -55.57% in comparison to the 20-day moving average, which settled at $1.2154.
+In addition, Castor Maritime Inc. saw 79.45% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CTRM